 The institutional phase describes the details of events and responsibilities occurring during the person in prison’s imprisonment from admission until the point of eligibility for parole or release.
 This phase is designed to encourage and assist people in prison in making positive use of their time while in custody by learning skills through education and job training programs, developing new behaviors, addressing deficiencies, and developing pro-social thinking patterns to create a positive future for themselves and their families.

-Phase II – Going Home (Institution):
+Phase II – Going Home (Facility):

 The transitional phase begins before the imprisoned person’s target release date.
 In this phase, highly specific reentry plans are created.
 Within three years of an imprisoned person’s discharge date, the Transition Specialist and Reentry Committee review the ReAP and prepare the imprisoned person to complete programs recommended in the ReAP and enter the Department’s Pre-Release Program.

-Every eligible person being released from a state prison, Regional Reentry Program, or a local jail pre-release program participates in the Standardized Pre-Release Curriculum 2010, which is a complete reentry program addressing topics such as work readiness and employment preparation, money management, and victim awareness to name a few.
+Every eligible person being released from a state prison, Regional Reentry Program, or a local jail pre-release program participates in the Standardized Pre-Release Curriculum 2020, which is a complete reentry program addressing topics such as work readiness and employment preparation, money management, and victim awareness to name a few.

 A major part of the Department’s reentry curriculum calls for returning residents to have identification, social security cards, and birth certificates upon release, all of which increase their chances of being ready for employment right away.
 During this period, the Transition Specialist begins assembling at least two forms of identification to support the returning resident’s release.
 If necessary, a replacement birth certificate and/or Social Security card is requested.

-When the person in prison is within six months of release, or as part of completing the DPS&C’s Standardized Pre-Release Curriculum 2010, a Louisiana State Identification Card is created through a MOA with the Louisiana Office of Motor Vehicles utilizing these other forms of identification.
+When the person in prison is within six months of release, or as part of completing the DPS&C’s Standardized Pre-Release Curriculum 2020, a Louisiana State Identification Card is created through a MOA with the Louisiana Office of Motor Vehicles utilizing these other forms of identification.
 Additionally, if eligible, a person within three years of release may be directed into a Transitional Work Program (TWP) (formerly work release) following completion of the pre-release curriculum.

 Phase III – Staying Home (Probation and Parole/Community Corrections)